tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 Seriously.
 Everyone wants to be special.
 But no one knows everything and everyone makes mistakes.
 Even if it is so much cooler to be a ninja than a janitor.
 A [janitor](https://twitter.com/sarah_edo/status/991421712989208576) is useful.
 Constantly learning and improving yourself is definitely an admirable trait.
 Just don't turn into a Bully.

-When I am looking for people to work with I look at their mentality first.
+When I am looking for people to work with, I look at their mentality first.
 No matter how competent or genius you are, the 'mission' comes first.
 We are all smart people.
 But can we work together?

 **References**